Nibushi/Practical-Automation-with-PowerShell/Remoting/readMe.md

 Add-WindowsCapability -Online -Name OpenSSH.Server

 # Set the SSH Server Service to start Automatically
+# Might need to restart the machine before you can do the following
 Set-Service -Name sshd -StartupType "Automatic" Start-Service -Name sshd

 # Install and Import PowerShell remoting module
+# Will require PS7 or greater
 Install-Module -Name Microsoft.PowerShell.RemotingTools
 Import-Module -Name Microsoft.PowerShell.RemotingTools